-- Add caramels and 2 tbsp heavy cream to a saucepan over medium heat.18 square Kraft baking caramels, 2-3 tablespoon heavy whipping cream
+- Add caramels and 2 tablespoon heavy cream to a saucepan over medium heat.18 square Kraft baking caramels, 2-3 tablespoon heavy whipping cream

-- Pour about ½ tsp of the caramel filling into the thumbprint of each cookie.
-Sprinkle a little of the sea salt on top of each cookie.
+- Pour about ½ teaspoon of the caramel filling into the thumbprint of each cookie.
+Sprinkle a little of the sea salt on top of each cookie.flaky sea salt

 - Place cookies in the refrigerator to chill and allow the caramel to set.
 Once chilled, sprinkle with additional sea salt, if desired.